-“UNCLE!”
-Gwen cried out, her voice drowned by the rolling rumble now filling both of their ears.
+"UNCLE!"
+Gwen cried out.
+Her voice was drowned by the rolling rumble filling both of their ears.

 That's no thunder!
 Gwen's mind barely had time to register the shock before they were struck.
-In a mocking parallel of how they had stunned their enemies, now something stunned them in turn, rendering uncle and niece incapacitated and disorientated.
+In a mocking parallel of how they had stunned their enemies, now they were the ones being stunned, rendering uncle and niece incapacitated and disorientated.